 How to Choose the Best Coffee Grinder

 When comparing coffee makers, there are several varieties to pick.
-Design, quality, material, and price, are some factors to consider when choosing a coffee grinder.
+Design, quality, and material, and are some factors to consider when choosing a coffee grinder.
 Then there's the decision between a blade and burr system that consumers will make when selecting the best coffee grinder.

 Blade vs. Burr